anupama12sg/celo-tutorial-2/README.md

     - Verifies that the contract's balance is now zero.
 These tests cover various aspects of the "Mundo" contract, including deployment, listing products, buying products, and withdrawing funds.
 They ensure that the contract functions as expected and provide an extra layer of confidence when working with the contract's functionality.

-## Step 4: Deploy the Mundo smart contract on Celo
+## Step 4: Deploy the Mundo smart contract on Celo-
 Open the scripts folder in the project directory and replace the code in the deploy.js file by the code below

 ```javascript